stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.7.0.0-beta-5, 2024-xx-xx

+*

 v0.7.0.0-beta-4, 2024-01-29

-* New: File path of the artwork can be specified as a file path or a title formating script that returns a file path.
+* New: File path of the artwork can be specified as a file path or a title formatting script that returns a file path.
 * Fixed (Beta 3 regression): Crash when resizing the component.

 v0.7.0.0-beta-3, 2024-01-28